Product Life Cycle vs Project Life Cycle

 Generally, The Product Life Cycle phases may involve a number of Project Life Cycles because the product life cycle continues to exist after the project is finished.

 For better understanding, let’s review a simple example for software development.

 Product Life Cycle Example

-Assume that your company generated an idea to create a software and sell in the market.
+Assume that your company generated an idea to create a piece of software and sell it in the market.
 Then, you completed the coding phase and created the product.
 First, you introduced this product to the market and started selling.
 After that sales and profits increased.
 Depending on the market demand and competition, your growth became negative and profits declined.

-Although Project Life Cycle and Product Life Cycle sound quite similar, there are many differences between these two concepts.
+There are many differences between these two concepts.
 Below are a few differences between them.

 • The Project Life Cycle may involve overlapping phases while The Product Life Cycle involves non-overlapping phases.